 Philippine importers must secure a License to Operate (LTO) from PFDA prior to the importation of foods offered for retail sale.
 The initial License to Operate is valid for two years while renewals are valid for five years.
 Prior to importation and retail sale, an importer-distributor also needs to obtain a Certificate of Product Registration (CPR) using the E-Registration System.
+A processing time of 20 working days is mandated by the Anti-Red Tape Authority, from the start of complete application for CPRs.
 Initial CPRs are valid for three years with renewals valid for five years.
 Below is a checklist of the requirements based on Administrative Order No. 2014-0029: